-As a student of business you will learn problem-solving skills and critical analysis e.g. how to make business decisions, in different situations.
+You will learn problem-solving skills and critical analysis e.g. how to make decisions in different situations.
 These skills will help you to develop analytical and evaluation skills that may also be useful in a wider educational context.

-However, Business can also be part of the entry requirements for a wide range of other courses, particularly in the social sciences, as it provides the student with useful skills and knowledge.
+However, this subject can also be part of the entry requirements for a wide range of other courses, particularly in the social sciences, as it provides the student with useful skills and knowledge.